-The 17th International Association of Women Judges of gender justice adjudication, then we shall create at the end (IAWJ) Africa Region Conference took up the theme, "Women of it a culture of gender justice."
-Judges Breaking the Barriers, Strengthening Institutions".
-Following three days of thematic sessions, delegates devel-The conference was attended both in-person and on-line by oped a set of resolutions, known as the Kampala Declaration, more than 300 IAWJ delegates from across Africa and around focused on law reform and victim-centred justice processes, the world, including Benin, Côte d'Ivoire, Ethiopia, Ghana, mainstreaming the inclusion of women living with disabilities Ireland, Kenya, Nigeria, South Africa, Uganda, the United and ensuring justice delivery in sexual and gender-based Kingdom, the United Republic of Tanzania, the United States violence cases, among other issues.
-These recommendations of America and Zambia. will guide IDLO as it continues to develop innovative interven-
+The 17th International Association of Women Judges of gender justice adjudication, then we shall create at the end (IAWJ) Africa Region Conference took up the theme, "Women Judges Breaking the Barriers, Strengthening Institutions".
+The conference was attended both in-person and on-line by more than 300 IAWJ delegates from across Africa and around the world, including Benin, Côte d'Ivoire, Ethiopia, Ghana, Ireland, Kenya, Nigeria, South Africa, Uganda, the United Kingdom, the United Republic of Tanzania, the United States of America and Zambia.

 "We want to see fairness and equity," said Justice Henrietta Wolayo, Uganda High Court Judge and President of the IAWJ - Uganda Chapter in an interview with IDLO during the conference.
 "It's good to have many women on board with that kind of mindset.
-And once they are also skilled in the process
+And once they are also skilled in the process of it a culture of gender justice."